September 14, 2022, by jhillary1

 Is my CV formatted effectively?

 The layout of your CV and how you have formatted it can help or hinder you.
-Take a look at this example to see how you might effectively utilise space on the page.
+Take a look at our examples to see how you might effectively utilise space on the page.
 Equally, don’t try to fit as much as you can in by reducing the font size or expanding the margins too much, as this will affect its clarity and presentation.

 What would a recruiter think?